Last Updated on 17/12/2022 by Barney

-Choisya ternata is a very reliable shrub, up to 2 metres, that will tolerate most conditions, including dry shade.
+Choisya ternata is a very reliable shrub white fragrant flowers, up to 2 metres tall, that will tolerate most conditions, including dry shade.
 Regularly producing white flowers, it won’t give you too much trouble.
 However, it can get leggy so it might need a hard prune every now and then.

 I also can’t bear the smell of it, although most people like it.
 I prefer the newer cultivars like Choisya x dewittiana ‘White Dazzler’.
 These are smaller than their cousins at 1.5 metres and have narrow, darker leaves which are very attractive with the white flowers.
 For general pruning, use hedge shears to shape the hedge.